SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 r"""Flattens a [..., num_ant_v, num_ant_h] precoding matrix associated with

-a rectangular array by producing a [..., num_ant_v x num_ant_h] precoding vector
+a rectangular array by producing a [..., num_ant_v x num_ant_h] precoding vector.

-:math:`j` of a rectangular antenna array.
+of a rectangular antenna array.

-column is appended to the second, and so on.
-Else, flattening is performed on
+i.e., the first column is appended to the second, and so on.

-a per-row basis.
+Else, flattening is performed on a per-row basis.

-: [..., num_antennas_vertical x num_antennas_horizontal], `tf.complex`
+:output precoding_vec: [..., num_antennas_vertical x num_antennas_horizontal], `torch.complex`.

-Flattened precoding matrix
+Flattened precoding matrix.

 """

-# Transpose the last two dimensions
+# Transpose the last two dimensions if flattening by column

 if by_column:

-precoding_mat = tf.linalg.matrix_transpose(precoding_mat)
+precoding_mat = precoding_mat.mT

 # Flatten the last two dimensions

-precoding_vec = tf.reshape(
+precoding_vec = precoding_mat.reshape(shape)

 return precoding_vec